bornedj/rustBook/README.md

 ### error_handling

 Covers the difference between unrecoverable and recoverable errors, how you should handle them, and when to expect/implement the different kinds.

+### Generic Types, Traits, and Lifetimes

+Generics are used to cover duplication of concepts in rust.
+Covers extracting functions to reduce code duplication, generic types in structs and enums, how traits are used to define behavior in a generic way, and lifetimes which is a variety of generics that tell the compiler how references relate to one another.